-Amortization expense for other intangibles for each of the three-month periods ended March 31, 2005 and 2006 was less than \$1 million.
-Estimated amortization expense for the remainder of 2006 and each of the five succeeding fiscal years is approximately \$2 million.
+Amortization expense for other intangibles during each of the three-month periods ended June 30, 2005 and 2006 was less than \$1 million.
+Amortization expense for other intangibles during each of the six-month periods ended June 30, 2005 and 2006 was \$1 million.
+Estimated amortization expense for the remainder of 2006 is approximately \$1 million and is approximately \$2 million per year for each of the five succeeding fiscal years.

-(5) LONG-TERM DEBT AND RECEIVABLES FACILITY
+(6) LONG-TERM DEBT AND RECEIVABLES FACILITY